-Someone triggered the hearth’s fire and it blazed to life, casting warmth throughout the room.
-Grenden and Isan, two Asian brothers around nine-years-old, tossed the hay ball.
+Someone triggered the hearth’s fire.
+It blazed to life, casting warmth throughout the room, and started the default tavern music.
+Grenden and Isan, two Asian brothers around nine years old, tossed the hay ball.
 Ohto tried to catch it, spilling his cup of water.

 “Not at the table!”
 Ausemnie said sternly.
 “You two know better.”

 Bailey had Entin sit at the far end of the table and grabbed two bigger plates for Runners before joining him.
 He summoned an Information Box for the meal.

 - 3x Wolf Steak Strip

 “Ausemnie got the meat,” Bailey said and took a bite.
 She sat close to him, her arm touching his, the strong pickle fragrance trying to burn his nostrils.
 She didn’t seem to care about the smell.

 “It’s got to be pretty expensive,” he said.

 “Ausemnie?”
 That was a surprise.
 She was going out into the Wilds?
 “But when?
 She’s always here.”

 “Saw her leave a few nights ago.
 Said she was huntin’ wolves with some guy named Vay.
 We’re all doin’ our part, ya know?”